hashicorp/terraform-provider-azurerm/website/docs/d/mobile_network_data_network.html.markdown

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

 * `read` - (Defaults to 5 minutes) Used when retrieving the Mobile Network Data Network.

-## Import

-Mobile Network Data Network can be imported using the `resource id`, e.g.